-Breaded Lemon Garlic Chicken is like a kitchen miracle!
-You use olive oil instead of eggs to help the breading adhere to the chicken and it is insanely juicy and delicious.
-First posted in 2011, this recipe never gets old - we love it just as much now as we did then.
+Baked Breaded Chicken with Garlic Olive Oil is a kitchen miracle!
+Using olive oil to adhere the breading, instead of eggs delivers an insanely juicy and delicious result.
+First posted in 2011, this recipe never gets old, we love it now as much as we did then!

 Another great chicken recipe to try is my apricot jam chicken.

-For ease of browsing, here are all my main dish recipes in one place.
+For ease of browsing, here are all my chicken dishes in one place.

-Multi-tasking.
-We usually thinking of it in the context of work or school, but I really appreciate it in the kitchen.
+- Multi-tasking: We usually thinking of it in the context of work or school, but I really appreciate it in the kitchen.
 I love multi-purpose ingredients, finding creative ways to use small amounts of soon-to-expire foods, and leftovers I can use to create other dishes.
-This super-simple breaded lemon chicken recipe from my dear friend, Brenda, qualifies for all of the above.
+This super-simple breaded and baked lemon chicken recipe from my dear friend, Brenda, qualifies for all of the above.

-The breading is also a smart way to use up leftover bread/bread crumbs/crackers/even cereal in your house.
+The breading is a smart way to use up leftover bread/bread crumbs/crackers/even cereal.
 Use whatever strikes your fancy.
-Sometimes I use homemade crumbs from leftover bread, sometimes Japanese panko, sometimes store-bought bread crumbs, sometimes leftover crackers or even cereal that isn’t too sweet - corn flakes or raisin bran for example.
+Sometimes I use homemade crumbs from leftover bread, sometimes Japanese panko, sometimes store-bought bread crumbs, sometimes leftover crackers or even cereal that isnโt too sweet - corn flakes or raisin bran for example.

 And be creative with how you season the crumbs.
 Recently I tried fresh rosemary from my garden and that married so nicely with the lemon!

-This recipe works well with the amounts indicated but consider it a starting point.
+This recipe works well with the amounts indicated (in the recipe card) but consider it a starting point.
 You decide how much chicken to use and what type (boneless skinless thighs or breasts or pre-cut breast tenders).
-And based on what you have on hand, decide what breading to use and what olive oil you have and then create the best breaded chicken you will ever taste.
+And based on what you have on hand, decide what breading to use and then create the best baked chicken ever!

 Mix your bread crumb mixture in a plate or bowl or tray so you can dip the chicken in the mixture.

-Brenda, who shared this recipe with me, is not only creative in the kitchen, she has one of the most positive attitudes about life of anyone I know.
-You can learn more about her approach to living a balanced, happy life on her website: Clarity Works
+Brenda, who originally shared this recipe with me, is super creative in the kitchen and has a very positive attitude about life.
+It's infectious.
+Learn more about her approach to living a balanced life on her website: Clarity Works.

 Buy my cookbook now!